rsalmei/about-time/README.md

 This software is licensed under the MIT License.
 See the LICENSE file in the top distribution directory for the full license text.

-## Nice huh?
+## Did you like it?

 Thank you for your interest!

 I've put much ❤️ and effort into this.
-<br>If you appreciate my work you can sponsor me, buy me a coffee!
-The button is on the top right of the page (the big orange one, it's hard to miss 😊)
+<br>If you've appreciated my work and would like me to continue improving it, you can donate me a beer or a coffee!
+I would really appreciate that 😊! (the button is on the top-right corner) Thank you!